 - Do not use acids, chemical corn removers, or attempt to perform “bathroom surgery.”

 - Avoid smoking (or use of other tobacco products) and drinking.

 - Get regular examinations of the feet by your podiatrist, typically every couple of months.

-Get to know Foot & Ankle Specialist Dr. Timothy Bush DPM, a Board Certified Podiatrist at The Surgical Clinic:
+Currently, The Surgical Clinic has one podiatrist with board certification.
+Get to know Foot & Ankle Specialist Dr. Timothy Bush DPM, a Board Certified Podiatrist at The Surgical Clinic.

 The Surgical Clinic is here to provide quality, compassionate foot care to the Nashville, TN area.
-If you are dealing with diabetes and want to get a checkup, call The Surgical Clinic today at (615) 329-7887 to schedule your next appointment.
+If you have diabetes and want a checkup, schedule your appointment today by calling The Surgical Clinic at (615) 329-7887.